Kongsberg Church

-Kongsberg Church (Kongsberg kirke, Kongsberg kyrkje) is a building and congregation of the Church of Norway located at Kongsberg in Viken county, Norway.
+Kongsberg Church (Kongsberg kirke, Kongsberg kyrkje) is a building and congregation of the Church of Norway located at Kongsberg in Buskerud county, Norway.

-Kongsberg Church, a large baroque church, was designed by Joachim Andreas Stukenbrock and the construction period lasted from 1740 to 1761.
+Kongsberg Church, a large Baroque church, was designed by Joachim Andreas Stukenbrock, and the construction period lasted from 1740 to 1761.
 It has a simple exterior with a richly decorated rococo interior.
 Kongsberg Church was constructed of brick and designed with a cruciform floor plan.
 The design of the church was inspired by Garnisons Church in Copenhagen.